How RumbleRank Works

 Creating Rumbles & Collecting Data

-RumbleRank was created as an alternative to the typical survey.
-We wanted to provide a more engaging and intuitive experience that benefitted both the user and the surveyor.
-RumbleRank is designed to feel like a game - all while compelling the user to make difficult decisions, and thus, provide real answers.
+RumbleRank was created as a more engaging & intuitive option versus a typical survey.
+Each "rumble" is designed to feel like a game - all while forcing users to make difficult decisions (and thus, provide real answers).

 Below, we break down how to use the tool in three sections: